Walter Dobrogosz: Early life and career

-Personal life
+Personal life and death

-Though born in the United States, Dobrogosz is of Eastern European ancestry.
+Though born in the United States, Dobrogosz was of Eastern European ancestry.
 His father was born in Warsaw, Poland (then under Russian control), and his mother was Slovac.

-Professor Dobrogosz married his wife Donna in 1953 and is the father of four children, including musician Steve Dobrogosz, and grandfather of nine.
-He now lives in Raleigh, North Carolina.
+Dobrogosz married his wife Donna in 1953 and was the father of four children, including musician Steve Dobrogosz, and grandfather of nine.
+He later lived in Raleigh, North Carolina.

-Dobrogosz has been an avid athlete since his youth.
+Dobrogosz was an avid athlete since his youth.
 In high school, he lettered in basketball, American football, and track and field.
 At Penn State University, he competed on the varsity track and field team as a hurdler.
 In his adulthood Dobrogosz discovered handball, at which he also became very competitive.
 One of the premier handball players in North Carolina during the 1970s, Dobrogosz won many tournaments, including the 1975 and 1977 North Carolina amateur men's singles championships, and the 1972, 1974, 1980, and 1981 Raleigh YMCA doubles titles.

+Dobrogosz died in Raleigh on August 4, 2023, at the age of 89.